comet-core/blog/README.md

 # In the margins.

-A personal journal by Subhro.
+A personal journal by me.
 Everyday observations, longer writing, and passing thoughts.

 Read it live: [https://comet-core.github.io/blog](https://comet-core.github.io/blog)